The Vaccines That Complement Your Cat's Core Vaccination Program

 This is the feline acquired immunodeficiency syndrome, the AIDS of cats.

 It affects cats older than 4 years of age.
 Because of their weakened immune system, aging cats are more often affected.

-The cat becomes very sensitive to any kind of infection: viral, bacterial, fungal, parasitic or protozoal.
+The cat becomes very sensitive to any kind of infection whatever its origin: viral, bacterial, fungal, parasitic or protozoal.

 The veterinarian will be alerted by the frequency and the severity of these infections.
 She will suspect an immunodeficiency and test the cat for FIV or FeLV.

-She will also suspect a FIV or FeLV infection if she notices some symptoms that occur more often in cat patients with FIV: inflammation of the gum and of the oral mucosa (gingivostomatitis), of the kidneys, rhinitis, inflammation and enlargement of lymph nodes or weight loss.
+She will also suspect the FIV or the FeLV if she notices some symptoms that occur more often in infected cats: inflammation of the gum and of the oral mucosa (gingivostomatitis) or of the kidneys, rhinitis, inflammation and enlargement of lymph nodes or weight loss.

 The cat often passes away on the medium term, after the terminal illness has started.
 However, and unlike human AIDS, temporary or definitive remission is still possible.

 There are no symptoms that signal a FIV infection.
 However, some symptoms, such as gingivostomatitis, may raise suspicion about the presence of the virus.

 The veterinarian will propose you a blood/serologic test that can be performed at the clinic.